Breadcrumb

 - Reviewing and approving overarching strategies to address aspects of the performance agreement Interior Health holds with the Province of British Columbia

 IH’s Board of Directors holds public board meetings throughout the year.
-You’re welcome to attend these events.
+You’re welcome to attend and participate.
 We’ve added virtual board meetings to make it easier for people across the region to join.
-Stay connected through IH’s social media channels: Facebook, LinkedIn, Twitter, Instagram, YouTube.
+Stay connected through IH’s social media channels: Facebook, LinkedIn, X, Instagram, YouTube.

 If you would like to find out more about presenting at an upcoming meeting or providing written questions to the Board, contact the Board Chair by email.